optimus-code/Cities2Modding/README.md

 ### Setup:
 1. Head over to the official [BepInEx GitHub repository](https://github.com/BepInEx/BepInEx).
-2. Download the latest version that is compatible with Cities Skylines 2.
+2. Download the latest version that is compatible with Cities Skylines 2 (Use the Mono version).
 3. Extract the contents to the root directory of Cities Skylines 2.
 4. Run the game once to ensure that BepInEx initializes and creates its config folder.